isaacbernat/presentations/optimise/final.md

 TODO make notes more readable

 ### For once I have not highlighted the most (in)famous part of the quote about "premature optimization is the root of all evil".
 I think he meant that one should focus on bottlenecks when doing **incremental optimisations**.
 Note that he talks about "small efficiencies".
 I think optimisations which change time complexity, say from N^3 to N^2 won't be in the same league and should be considered (considered != automatically applied, for small Ns the difference won't probably matter, there are also setup times, etc. and keep in mind Amdahl!).

 ### So... always measure!
-I hope writing down and checking speedups helped you see how much off one may be!
+I hope the exercise of writing down estimations and checking how off your speedups were with reality helped you loose your overconfidence and see the light!

 ### All quotes above taken from here.
 GOTO statements are not a hot topic anymore, but there are yet more still valid quotes in that paper surrounding the topic of code optimisation.

 ### 12% improvement on what?
 A specific routine?
 The whole system?
 Just so you see I am not a Knuth fanboy I added a quote on optimisation I disagree with.
 I think software engineering is special in that "waiting two years for a more powerful computer to become available" or more recently "scaling up on instances" might be seen as a legit improvement by many.
 Bigger and easier than 12% for sure...
-He goes on that he wouldn't probably bother for such optimisations on one-time-jobs, but wouldn't deny them to prepare quality software.
+The full quote goes on that he wouldn't probably bother for such optimisations on one-time-jobs, but wouldn't deny them to prepare quality software.
 On that second part I do agree :D

 A good article on the topic: http://www.joshbarczak.com/blog/?p=580

+Thanks for your time, I hope you liked the presentation!